 As the “high” builds you may notice winds on the surface, and at altitude, more from the Northeast.
 The jet stream will most likely be far away, to the North is best, and the isobars will spread apart to over 300 miles between each gray line on the weather map.
 With the increase in pressure and warming of the upper atmosphere you should notice thermals taking much longer to develop and with ever increasing pressure tighter and more sharply edged thermals once they do release.
 Many pilots fly during “high” pressure systems as the conditions tend to be more predictable.
 You’ll find anabatic flow up East facing slopes in the mornings that can be very user friendly, to a point.
 Be aware that thermals are ever building and that a heated area (puddle) reaching just the right temperature will suddenly release its power.
 If you choose to fly as trigger temperature is reached you may need refined glider management skills in pitch and roll control, and be aware that landing zone conditions can be very unpredictable as thermals lift off and change the localized wind flow directions.
 Keep in mind that thermals will develop and release earlier in the morning in the Summer than in the Winter as a result of more or less sun exposure.

 Facing forward while attached to a paraglider is very risky in anything other than completely “soft” conditions.
 Hooking-in to a paraglider while facing forward in “sporty” conditions can lead to a loss of control very quickly, thus damaging you or your glider.
 Since most launches are reverse launches, you should hook-in already facing the glider in the reverse position.
 Even if you plan to do a forward/front launch you may consider making this your hook-in procedure for safety reasons.
 If you decide you need to duck under your lines be sure and make a healthy bridge of lines using 2 hands so that you don’t accidentally turn without a line in hand, or drop some of the lines around your neck.
+Mostly wet and humid weather can lead to fungal infections while doing sports, take a look at these clear nails plus reviews.

 The reverse position hook-in technique is actually pretty simple.
 First, a right handed pilot should rotate left, or counter clockwise, from a reverse position and vice-versa if left handed.
 This will prepare you for doing reverse tandem launches without accidentally knocking open the reserve during the rotation.
 A pilot with 500 launches looking into doing tandem flight is going to be frustrated by re-learning a different rotation out of the reverse position, so you might as well learn this from the beginning.
 You’re probably thinking that you’ll never do tandems flights, but since you can’t be sure, you might as well develop the right skills as soon as possible.